teonsen/WebcamImageClassification/README.md

 ## Step3.
 Consume model
 1. Select [3.Consume model] tab.
-1. Make sure that the paths to pipeline.zip and model.zip are entered in the text boxes respectively.
+1. Make sure that the paths to pipeline.zip and model.zip are filled in the text boxes respectively.
 1. Press [InitCam] button to initialize the webcam.
 1. Press [Start classify] button.
 You will see which label it was classified under and its score in real time.